Car Buying Strategies

 Safety

-Numerous driver-assist technologies have been made available in the Rogue and CR-V. Both models have comprehensive safety packages that include not only the basics like anti-lock brakes and tire pressure monitoring but also several advanced features.
+Nissan Rogue and CR-V feature a variety of driver-assist technologies, both models offering comprehensive safety packages that include not only anti-lock brakes and tire pressure monitoring but also several advanced features.

-The Nissan Rogue has a long list of standard components.
-Every trim has forward collision warning, automatic emergency braking, and pedestrian detection, and these all reduce the chances of hitting another vehicle or pedestrian in the road.
-The Rogue has lane departure warning and intelligent trace control to assist drivers when they're inadvertently drifting out of their positions.
-A bonus is that the Rogue comes standard with blind spot monitoring and rear cross-traffic alert.
-It also has automatic high beams and a reverse automatic braking system.
+The Nissan Rogue boasts a host of standard features that come standard on every trim level, such as forward collision warning, automatic emergency braking and pedestrian detection.
+These all help reduce the chances of hitting another vehicle or pedestrian on the road.
+Plus, it features lane departure warning and intelligent trace control to assist drivers when they're drifting out of their positions.
+Furthermore, blind spot monitoring and rear cross-traffic alert are included along with automatic high beams and reverse automatic braking system for added peace of mind.

-On certain Rogue trims, there is intelligent lane intervention so that the vehicle can take a more active role in getting itself into the center of a lane.
-Select trims have 360-degree camera systems, and some have blind spot intervention, which means that they'll correct steering and apply slight pressure to the brakes to prevent a driver from changing lanes at a dangerous time.
-Many Rogues have the ability to read traffic signs and remind drivers of important rules, and they have adaptive cruise control.
+On certain Rogue trims, there is intelligent lane intervention so the vehicle can take a more proactive role in getting into its lane.
+Select models come with 360-degree cameras and blind spot intervention - meaning they'll correct steering and apply slight pressure to brakes if a driver changes lanes at an unsafe time.
+Many Rogues also have traffic sign recognition capabilities and adaptive cruise control for added peace of mind.

-The base model of the Honda CR-V has some similar elements.
-It comes standard with adaptive cruise control, automatic high beams, forward collision warning, and collision mitigation braking.
-Plus, it has road departure mitigation, lane keeping assist, and lane departure warning to keep people where they should be.
-Unfortunately, the CR-V does not have a head-up display, nor does it have a 360-degree camera.
+The base model of the Honda CR-V shares many similar features.
+It comes equipped with adaptive cruise control, automatic high beams, forward collision warning and collision mitigation braking as well as road departure mitigation, lane keeping assist, and lane departure warning to keep people where they should be.
+Unfortunately, there isn't a head-up display nor does it have a 360-degree camera available on this model.

-As is evident, the Rogue is more expensive than the CR-V is when comparing the higher trims.
-This is justified by the fact that the Rogue has more advanced technology and more modern features.
-In the Rogue Platinum, there is tri-zone climate control, an auto-dimming rearview mirror, interior accent lighting, remote-folding rear seats, a memory system for the driver's seat and side mirrors, and quilted semi-aniline leather upholstery.
-Heating elements can be found in the front seats, rear seats, and steering wheel.
-This list is much longer than the one associated with the Honda CR-V. It has some of those elements, but it just doesn't match up.
+As is evident, the Rogue is more expensive than the CR-V when comparing higher trims.
+This premium status comes with advanced technology and more modern features like tri-zone climate control, auto-dimming rearview mirror, interior accent lighting, remote folding rear seats with memory system for driver's seat and side mirrors, quilted semi-aniline leather upholstery - plus heating elements in front seats, rear seats, and steering wheel.
+While Honda CR-V also has some of these elements included in their model year 2014, they simply do not match up.

-Do they value efficiency?
-If so, then the hybrid CR-V would be the most attractive.
-Do they want the most powerful powertrain available?
-Again, the CR-V wins in this matchup.
-Is it important to have the latest technology to stay safe and entertained?
-The Nissan Rogue definitely has the advantage here.
+Do they prioritize efficiency?
+If so, the hybrid CR-V would be the top pick.
+Are they seeking the most powerful powertrain available?
+In this comparison, the CR-V edges out.
+Is having the latest technology essential for safety and entertainment purposes?
+In this comparison, Nissan Rogue comes out on top.

 Save Money on a 2021 Nissan Rogue: